Aaron Jones (running back): 2023 season

 In Week 1 against the Bears, Jones had one rushing and one receiving touchdown and 127 scrimmage yards.
 Jones suffered a hamstring injury in that game and did not return.
 He was inactive the next week.

 Jones missed six games in the season, but still finished with 656 rushing yards, 233 receiving yards and three touchdowns.
 In back-to-back-to-back must-win games for the Packers to earn a playoff berth in the team's first season with Jordan Love as the starting quarterback, Jones recorded at least 130 offensive yards in each game, helping secure a wild-card playoff spot.

 Jones ran for 118 yards with three touchdowns on 21 attempts in a Wild Card Round 48–32 win over the Cowboys at AT&T Stadium.
 In that performance, Jones set the franchise record for playoff rushing touchdowns with seven and tied the record for most rushing touchdowns by a Packer in a playoff game.

 In a season-ending 24–21 Divisional Round loss to the 49ers, Jones became the first player in the more than 100-year history of the Green Bay Packers to record five consecutive 100-yard rushing games.

 On March 11, 2024, Jones was released by the Packers after seven seasons.

 Minnesota Vikings

 On March 12, 2024, Jones signed a one-year contract with the Minnesota Vikings.
 In Week 12, against the Chicago Bears, he had 22 carries for 106 yards and a touchdown in the 30–27 win.
 In the 2024 season, Jones had 255 carries for 1,138 rushing yards and five rushing touchdowns to go with 51 receptions for 408 receiving yards and two receiving touchdowns.
 Jones was ranked 98th by his fellow players on the NFL Top 100 Players of 2025.

 On March 9, 2025, Jones re-signed with the Vikings on a two-year, $20 million contract.
 After starting Minnesota's first two games of the year, he was placed on injured reserve due to a hamstring injury on September 16.
 Jones was activated on October 22, ahead of the team's Week 8 matchup against the Los Angeles Chargers.
+In the 2025 season, he appeared in 12 games and finished with 132 carries for 548 rushing yards and two rushing touchdowns to go with 28 receptions for 199 receiving yards and one receiving touchdown.